Prayugo24/HappyMessage/readme.md

 Request :
 - Header :
-    - X-Token : "get scret token in tabel user, in raw remember token"
+    - X-Token : "get scret token in tabel user, in raw remember token, data remember token must be same with data from user"

 ## Register User